Monsoon flood, mudslide kill 5 in India, disaster teams sent

 NEW DELHI (AP) — A mudslide triggered by heavy monsoon rain and flooding killed at least five people in southern India on Friday, police said.

-Kerala state’s top elected official Pinarayi Vijayan tweeted that dozens of people were feared trapped and teams from the National Disaster Response Force were on their way to Idukki district’s Rajamalai area where the mudslide occurred.
+Kerala state’s top elected official, Pinarayi Vijayan, tweeted that dozens of people were feared trapped and teams from the National Disaster Response Force were on their way to Idukki district’s Rajamalai area, where the mudslide occurred.

 Police officer Abraham Issac confirmed five deaths.
-Communication links and electricity wires were snapped and a road bridge in the area washed away.
+Communication links and electricity lines were snapped and a bridge in the area washed away.

 The rising Muthirapuzha River also flooded low-lying areas of Munnar, also in Iddiki district.